-The announcement of Brexit and the withdrawal of the U.K. from the E.U. may create global economic uncertainty, which may cause our customers to closely monitor their costs and reduce their spending budgets on our products and services.
+We translate sales and other results denominated in foreign currency into U.S. dollars for our financial statements.
+During periods of a strengthening U.S. dollar, our reported international sales and earnings could be reduced because foreign currencies may translate into fewer U.S. dollars.
+Resulting asset price volatility that could follow the withdrawal of the U.K. from the E.U. may create global economic uncertainty, which may cause our customers to closely monitor their costs and reduce their spending budgets on our products and services.
 In addition, Brexit could lead to legal uncertainty and potentially divergent national laws and regulations as the U.K determines which E.U. laws to replace or replicate, and those laws and regulations may be cumbersome, difficult or costly in terms of compliance.
 Further, Brexit may lead other E.U. member countries to consider referendums regarding their E.U. membership.
 Any of these effects of Brexit, among others, could adversely affect our business, financial condition, operating results and cash flows.

 Changes in laws, regulations or fiscal and tax policies or the manner of their interpretation or enforcement could adversely impact our financial performance.
 New laws or regulations, or changes in existing laws or regulations, or the manner of their interpretation or enforcement, could increase our cost of doing business.
-In particular, there may be significant changes in U.S. laws and regulations by the new U.S. presidential administration that could affect a wide variety of industries and businesses, including our business.
-The new U.S. presidential administration has called for substantial change to fiscal and tax policies, which may include comprehensive tax reform.
-We cannot predict the impact, if any of these changes to our business.
-If the new U.S. presidential administration materially modifies U.S. laws and regulations or fiscal and tax policies, our business, financial condition, and results of operations could be adversely affected.
+In particular, there may be significant changes in U.S. laws and regulations by the current U.S. presidential administration that could affect a wide variety of industries and businesses, including our business.
+The current U.S. presidential administration has called for substantial change to fiscal and tax policies, and recently adopted tax reform legislation.
+Refer to Management's Discussion and Analysis of Financial Condition and Results of Operations of this Form 10-K for additional discussion of the impact of tax reform on the business.
+We cannot predict the impact, if any of potential future additional changes to our business.
+If the current U.S. presidential administration materially modifies U.S. laws and regulations or fiscal and other tax policies, our business, financial condition, and results of operations could be adversely affected.